rl-institut/offgridders/docs/Oesmot_Home.rst

 A description of these different electricity systems is provided in github wiki: Exemplary electricity supply systems.

-For setting-up oesmot on your operating system, please check the github wiki: Installation.
+For setting-up Offgridders on your operating system, please check the github wiki: Installation.
-Features of oesmot
+Features of Offgridders

 The features of the simulation tool can be summarized with: